 return label, score

-The code above has nothing that is specific to Function.
+The code above has nothing to do with Function.
 It is plain PyTorch code.

 Compiling the AI Function